 Electrification

 Building overhead wires costs quite a bit of money, and for real railways the costs for power stations and the like have to be added to the equation as well.
 Finally one also needs new engines for the trains.
 This in turn simply means that not every line needs to be electrified, especially those serving remote locations with only a little traffic.
-Typically, electrification was introduced on lines with much traffic in difficult suurroundings, like important freight lines or in mountaineous terrain.
+Typically, electrification was introduced on lines with much traffic in difficult surroundings, like important freight lines or in mountainous terrain.

 Since you cannot change engines in the game (trains always have the same engine for the whole line), you will also have to take care to build overhead wires in such a way that the whole line can be changed to electric engines.